Wadi Araba Agricultural Suite

 Jojoba + $120K–$350K

 Revenue figures are illustrative estimates.
 Actual returns depend on secured offtake contracts, logistics to Aqaba or Amman markets, soil tests, and water allocations.
-Consult Jordan's NCARE (National Centre for Agricultural Research and Extension) for site-specific guidance and available subsidy programmes.
+Consult Jordan's NCARE for site-specific guidance.